 funk

+For me, Cabaret Voltaire were first and foremost an avant-garde group; a band who adopted William Burroughs' cut-up techniques for rock music; DIY purveyors of doom and gloom and unease – a less polished, more difficult Joy Division if you like; or perhaps a more accessible Throbbing Gristle.
+I'd like to claim I rushed out and bought my copy of their Extended Play EP when it was released by Rough Trade in 1978, but I can't.
+I bought it at a later date in a charity shop, along with my copy of The Voice of America (1980b).
+But I did tape a friend's copy of Red Mecca (1981) just after release, and bought the LP soon after.

 Red Mecca is still my favourite Cabs album.
 Its ghostly voices, murky rhythms and seemingly complex layers still intrigue and delight me.
 It builds on the simplicity and repetition of both Extended Play and The Voice of America, which are raw and [dare I say] 'amateur' in sound and execution.
 But part of their charm was the fact that we all thought we could probably have made that music too, if we wanted to.
 [In fact I seem to remember spending a few weeks with secondhand reel-to-reel tape recorders trying to do just that – and disproving my point above completely.]
 Anyway, this was cerebral music, borne of ideas and angst – at the time it seemed both experimental and socio-political: after all, this music, wrapped in grey and black photos was making important statements, and would surely help bring down Western Civilization, or at least the record industry that Rough Trade and other independents were challenging in the wake of punk.

 They didn't of course, and soon Cabaret Voltaire abandoned the black & grey and got interested in other things.
 My second favourite Cabs album [or is it a 12" EP?
 I've never known, even though it plays at 33] is Three Mantras (1980a).
 22 years on I still don't know where the third mantra is, but 'Eastern Mantra' is superb, with tapes from Jerusalem market and extra percussion, along with better production, producing a new, brighter CV with mystical interests.
 'Western Mantra' is more what one expected, but is also a great piece of music, which builds and investigates its stated musical theme.
 And then, in 1982, there was 2 x 45, which should now of course be called 1 x CD, but isn't.
-In its original vinyl incarnation it had a massive fold-out flap with Neville Brody graphics in orange, silver, black and greythis came out it seemed part of the tribal/post-punk/world-music thing that was happening, all skittering basslines, percussion and horns.
+In its original vinyl incarnation it had a massive fold-out flap with Neville Brody graphics in orange, silver, black and grey.
+When this came out, it seemed part of the tribal/post-punk/world-music thing that was happening, all skittering basslines, percussion and horns.
 23 Skidoo, Pigbag, Rip, Rig & Panic, Hula, Bourbonese Qualk, SPK and others all seemed to latch onto something at around the same time.
 It was great: intelligent funk with enough jazz, rock and 'intellectual' bullshit mixed in for white boys like me who simply didn't 'get' real funk, and hated disco and dancing [actually, I still do].
 2 x 45 is full of layers, collage and cut-up, dark lyrics and chants buried in the mix [deliberately – obviously – for this is still crystal clear production], was still po-faced music made by men in grey longcoats obsessed by media and conspiracy theories.